Benjamin Hardman

 Be prepared for anything

 Hiking to the eruption site is a true adventure.
 You’re exposed to the elements and need to be prepared for anything.
-The weather can change very fast as you’re hiking on top of a mountain for most of the way, meaning that you can very quickly end up in fog, rain and wind.
+The weather can change very fast as you’re hiking on top of a mountain for most of the way, meaning that you can very quickly end up in fog, rain, and wind.
 There are a few essential items that can keep you safe up there no matter the weather.
-Start your hike cold and prepare to overheat as you climb the first hill on the trail, it is really important to layer down before you get too hot, consider it preventative maintenance to avoid sweating, which can be a real vibe killer if the wind picks up.
+Start your hike cold and prepare to overheat as you climb the first hill on the trail, it is important to layer down before you get too hot, consider it preventative maintenance to avoid sweating, which can be a real vibe killer if the wind picks up.

 Layering

-Merino wool base layers give you an essential layer of moisture wicking warmth.
-Lightweight mid layer zip up fleece.
-This will be your main upper layer for hiking if the weather is on the nicer side.
-Straumnes for warmer days, Tinder or Esja fleece for colder or windier days.
+Básar Merino wool set is a great base layer to give you an essential layer of moisture-wicking warmth.
+Lightweight mid-layer zip-up fleecelike the Víkzipneck, this will be your main upper layer for hiking if the weather is on the nicer side.
+StraumnesGore TexInfinum jacket and pantsfor warmer days, Tindurshearling jacketor Esja fleece zipneckfor colder or windier days.
 Lightweight hiking pants.
-I opt for the Reykjavik pants as they have a durable material and cargo pockets for storage.
-Goretex shell and pants.
+I opt for the Reykjavik hiking pants as they have a durable material and cargo pockets for storage.
+GoreTexshelllike Snæfelljacket and pants.
 The most essential items to keep you dry.
-I like to use a heavier Goretex Pro shell as an upper layer for all windy and rainy conditions, and the lightweight paclite pants which I would only put on once it starts to rain so needs to be able to pack easily into my bag.
+I like to use a heavier GoreTex Pro shell, such as Hornstrandir jacket, as an upper layer for all windy and rainy conditions, and the lightweight Keilir Gore TexPaclite pants which I would only put on once it starts to rain so needs to be able to pack easily into my bag.

 In the hiking bag